 Ged Quinn specializes in allegorical paintings that include contemporary images in idyllic scenes based on classical paintings such as the pastoral works of Claude Lorrain and Caspar David Friedrich.
 The Endless Renaissance Quinn will present densely layered paintings that transform art historical genre painting into contemporary experience.
 Quinn lives and works in Cornwall, United Kingdom.

 Araya Rasdjarmrearnsook is universally recognized as one of the leading video artists from Southeast Asia who was recently featured in dOCUMENTA (13).
 She will present works from her Two Planets series, in which members of Thai villages discuss several classic works of modern European painting while Araya Rasdjarmrearnsook fixes her camera on them.
 Contemplated outside of a museum in this atypical context, the work explores the conventions of viewing and interpretation that have come to be central features of the Western experience of art.
-Rasdjarmrearnsook lives and works in Thailand.If you love Soul Of Miami, please consider leaving a testimonial.
+Rasdjarmrearnsook lives and works in Thailand.Thank you for using Soul Of Miami!